Hodapp87/automata_scratch/README.md

   - Picking at random the diagonal on the quad to triangulate with does seem to turn 'error' just to noise, and in its own way this is preferable.
+- Integrate parallel_transport work and reuse what I can

 ## Abstractions